tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/streamingendpoint.md

 You move to a **Premium** type by adjusting scale units.
 Scale units provide you with dedicated egress capacity that can be purchased in increments of 200 Mbps.
 When using the **Premium** type, each enabled unit provides additional bandwidth capacity to the application.
 For more information, see [How to Scale StreamingEndpoint](https://docs.microsoft.com/azure/media-services/media-services-portal-scale-streaming-endpoints/).

-To start streaming enndpoint, call **Start** operation on the StreamingEndpoints entity.
+To start streaming endpoint, call **Start** operation on the StreamingEndpoints entity.
 Some time after starting the StreamingEdpoint, the state changes to `Running`.</br>

 To stop streaming at a later point in time, call the **Stop** operation on the StreamingEndpoints entity.
 The table summarizes the behavior: